spather/CousinsCodingCamp/Lessons/03/README.md

 Once you're happy with your asteroid drawing, download it by clicking on the Download item in the Pixilart toolbar.
 In the download dialog, click "Download PNG".
 This should download a file named something like `pixil-frame-0.png` in your browser's downloads folder.

-We need to move this image to a specific place and rename it in order for us to use it as a sprite in Pygame Zero.
+<a name="mu-images"></a>We need to move this image to a specific place and rename it in order for us to use it as a sprite in Pygame Zero.
 Back in the Mu editor, hit the Images button in the toolbar:

 <p align="center">
   <img alt="Screenshot of the images button in the Mu toolbar" src="assets/mu-images.png" />